 Mental Health and Well being

-Relationships with others are one of the most important innate motivators in humans4.
-A child is more intrinsically motivated to engage in activities valued by people they feel connected to.
+Relations with others are vital innate motivators in humans4.
+A child is more intrinsically motivated to engage in an activity valued by people they feel connected to.
 Parents who have a strong bond with their children can have a great influence on their academic interests and help them succeed.